Need to speak to someone about your personal pension but don’t know where to start? Chances are, you’re not alone.

-When you have your various pension details to hand – a good next step is the Pension Wise website.
+You will have to pay if you want pension advice from a financial advisor, but you can get free pension guidance from the Pension Wise website.
 It was set up by the Government to offer free and impartial guidance to people who have a personal pension scheme.

 If you are aged 50 or over and have a defined contribution pension, you can book a free telephone or face to face appointment with them, to help you make sense of your options.
 This is almost always worth doing as a free starting point to help you on your way.